bambosan/Nori-Shader/README.md

 # Nori-Shaders-BE ALPHA 0.1.0
-this is a shader for minecraft be (mobile) for opengl es 3.0 or above, this shader has a unique feature which not all shaders have and physical texture-based rendering (PBR) is its own uniqueness but other than that all the coloring on the shader is only based on color minecraft's built-in fog so the resulting color is uncertain.
+this is a shader for minecraft be (mobile).

 ### Features
 for the first beta version I released, this shader has the following features.